sergiocollado/potpourri/Notes_on_linux.md

 ### Open-terminal

-It is a programm that lets you open a terminal in any window from the desktop manager.
+It is a program that lets you open a terminal in any window from the desktop manager.

 you can install it with: